mrw2204/scFactor-Ontology/README.md

 Google Drive with example data: https://drive.google.com/drive/folders/1V0PoMmk5PseL3cSd1xrHr_btArUtjnhI?usp=sharing

 **To request access to example data on Google Drive, email Matt Warren at mrw2204@cumc.columbia.edu**

+## Licensing
+*Licensing for this repository is currently under discussion with collaborators/institution.
+Until then, all rights are reserved unless explicit permission is granted.*